The Problem with Probability

 Severity

-Severity seems to be fairly well understood—most people can fairly easily imagine what reaching into a spinning blade might do to the hand doing the reaching.
+There are two key factors that need to be understood when assessing risk: Severity and Probability (or Likelihood).
+Sometimes the term ‘consequence’ is used instead of ‘severity’, and in the case of machinery risk assessment, they can be considered to be synonyms.
+Severity seems to be fairly well understood?most people can fairly easily imagine what reaching into a spinning blade might do to the hand doing the reaching.
 There is a problem that arises when there is an insufficient understanding of the hazard, but that’s the subject for another post.

 Probability

 Probability or likelihood is used to describe the chance that an injury or a hazardous situation will occur.
-Probability is used when numeric data is available and probability can be calculated, while likelihood is used when the assessment is subjective.
+Probability is used when numeric data is available and probability can be calculated, while “likelihood” is used when the assessment is subjective.
 The probability factor is often broken down further into three sub-factors as seen in Figure 3 below [1]:

 There is No Reality, only Perception…

 Whether you use probability or likelihood in your assessment, there is a fundamental problem with people’s perception of these factors.
-People have a difficult time appreciating the meaning of probability.
-Probability is a key factor in determining the degree of risk from any hazard, yet when figures like “1 in 1000″ or “1 x 10–5 occurrences per year” are discussed, it’s hard for people to truly grasp what these numbers mean.
-When probability is discussed as a rate, a figure like “1 x 10–5 occurrences per year” can make the chance of an occurrence seem inconceivably distant, and therefore less of a concern.
-Likewise, when more subjective scales are used it can be difficult to really understand what “likely” or “rarely” actually mean.
-Consequently, even in cases where the severity may be very high, the risk related to a particular hazard may be neglected if the probability is deemed low.
+People have a dif?fi?cult time appre?ci?at?ing the mean?ing of prob?a?bil?ity.
+Probability is a key fac?tor in deter?min?ing the degree of risk from any hazard, yet when fig?ures like “1 in 1000” or “1 x 10?5 occur?rences per year” are dis?cussed, it?s hard for peo?ple to truly grasp what these num?bers mean.
+When prob?a?bil?ity is dis?cussed as a rate, a fig?ure like “1 x 10?5 occur?rences per year” can make the chance of an occur?rence seem inconceivably dis?tant, and there?fore less of a concern.
+Likewise, when more sub?jec?tive scales are used it can be dif?fi?cult to really under?stand what “likely” or “rarely” actu?ally mean.
+Consequently, even in cases where the sever?ity may be very high, the risk related to a par?tic?u?lar haz?ard may be neglected if the prob?a?bil?ity is deemed low.

 To see the other side, consider people’s attitude when it comes to winning a lottery.
 Most people will agree that “Someone will win” and the infinitesimal probability of winning is seen as significant.
-The same odds given in relationship to a negative risk might be seen as ‘infinitesimally small’, and therefore negligible.
+The same odds given in rrelationto a negative risk might be seen as ‘infinitesimally small’, and therefore negligible.

 For example, consider the decisions made by the Tokyo Electric Power Corporation (TEPCO) when they constructed the Fukushima Dai Ichi nuclear power plant.
 TEPCO engineers and scientists assessed the site in the 1960’s and decided that a 10 meter tsunami was a realistic possibility at the site.
 They decided to build the reactors, turbines and backup generators 10 meters above the surrounding sea level, then located the system critical condensers in the seaward yard of the plant at a level below 10 meters.
 To protect that critical equipment they built a 5.7 meter high seawall, almost 50% shorter than the predicted height for a tsunami!
 While I don’t know what rationale they used to support this design decision, it is clear that the plant would have taken significant damage from even a relatively mild tsunami.
 The 11-Mar-11 tsunami topped the highest prediction by nearly 5 meters, resulting in a Level 7 nuclear accident and decades for recovery.
 TEPCO executives have repeatedly stated that the conditions leading to the accident were “inconceivable”, and yet redundancy was built into the systems for just this type of event, and some planning for tsunami effects were put into the design.
 Clearly was neither unimaginable or inconceivable, just underestimated.